MarginallyClever/GcodeSender/README.md

 On most systems you can double click it to start.

-On some you may need to do something like

-    java -classpath RXTXcomm.jar -Djava.library.path=[path to RXTXcomm.jar] -jar DrawbotGUI.jar

 ##Drivers

 Need Arduino code that reads GCode and moves motors?
 Try https://github.com/MarginallyClever/gcodecncdemo

 ##More

-For the latest version please visit http://www.github.com/MarginallyClever/GcodeSender
+For the latest version please visit [http://www.github.com/MarginallyClever/GcodeSender the repository].

-If you find this free program useful, please send me some beer money.
+For more information, please visit [http://www.github.com/MarginallyClever/GcodeSender/wiki the wiki].

+For technical help, please visit [https://www.marginallyclever.com/forums the forums].

 ##Author